 Synchronous Firefly Photography from the Great Smoky Mountains

 Every year, usually in early June, thousands of synchronous fireflies gather near Elkmont Campground in Great Smoky Mountains National Park for their spectacular mating season.
-As part of their mating display, both male and female fireflies flash in perfect synchrony—a rare natural phenomenon that attracts visitors from all over the world.
+As part of their mating display, both male and female fireflies flash in patterns to signal compatibility.

 What does synchronous fireflies season actually look like?

-Getting access to the prime viewing location—Elkmont Campground—is like trying to get Taylor Swift tickets.
-You either win the firefly lottery, or you do what I did: set an alert, refresh your browser obsessively, and hope to snag one of the few coveted campsites.
+Getting access to the prime viewing location in Elkmont Campground is like trying to get Taylor Swift tickets.
+You either win the firefly lottery, get a campsite, or walk the 7 miles of black bear country in and out.

 This year, the synchronous fireflies were predicted to peak early, which sent my schedule into a tailspin.
 I shuffled tours, rescheduled flights, and kept a close eye on the May weather forecast.
 Temperatures stayed below average all month, and a brief cold front rolled in right at the start of the peak.
 That delay worked in my favor—when I finally arrived in Cades Cove, the entire field around this tree lit up with blinking fireflies.